 Companies, including nonprofit organizations, are generally required by law to appoint a registered agent or office for every state where they do business.
-(In some states, a commercial registered agent may be required.)
-The registered agent receives and responds to sensitive legal documents, known as ‘service of process’, tax information, and compliance communications for all companies they were appointed to represent.
+(In some states, you have the option to choose a commercial registered agent.)
+The registered agent receives and responds to sensitive legal documents, known as ‘service of process’, tax information, and compliance communications for all companies it was appointed to represent.

-How do you find the right match that satisfies your business needs and state legal requirements?
+Wondering how to find a registered agent for a company that satisfies your business needs and state legal requirements?
 We’ve got a few guiding questions to support your decision-making process.

 What’s the True Cost of Service?

 Registered agent fees can vary significantly between service companies you may talk to.
 When comparing registered agent services, it might look like you’ll save a lot of money by going with a particular company, but you’ll want to make sure that you are comparing ‘apples to apples’:

 - What does the price include?